sensu/sensu-docs/content/sensu-go/5.18/reference/events.md

 |entity      |      |
 -------------|------
 description  | [Entity attributes][2] from the originating entity (agent or proxy).
-If you use the [events API][35] to create a new event with an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published. type         | Map required     | true example      | {{< highlight shell >}}
+If you use the [events API][35] to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published. type         | Map required     | true example      | {{< highlight shell >}}